 West Oro residents fear potential water contamination

-Denis Paccagnella, Susan Woods, director of the West Oro Ratepayers’ Association (WORA), and Mark Scharf, a WORA adviser, stand at the proposed site of a TRY Recycling transfer and processing facility.
-WORA and Paccagnella are concerned operating the facility at the Line 7 site could impact water running underneath.
-SARA ROSS - THE PACKET & TIMES
+Denis Paccagnella, Susan Woods, director of the West Oro Ratepayers’ Association (WORA), and Mark Scharf, a WORA adviser, stand at the site of TRY Recycling transfer and processing facility in Oro-Medonte.
+SARA ROSS/THE PACKET & TIMES

 A group of concerned Oro-Medonte residents are fighting to prevent TRY Recycling from operating in the township.

 “It’s because of the water,” said Susan Woods, director of the West Oro Ratepayers’ Association (WORA).
 “It’s the drinking water for so many of us downstream.”